turtlemonvh/traffic-monitor/README.md

 # Traffic Monitor

+> **WARNING:** Google changed their maps so that they doesn't render without js anymore, so this is broken.
+THe visualization component here http://turtlemonvh.github.io/traffic-monitor/ ([source](https://github.com/turtlemonvh/traffic-monitor/tree/gh-pages)) still works fine, though.

 A simple python application for getting traffic data from Google Maps to do some simple commute time by time of day anaysis.

 I couldn't find any nice graphs on commute time by time of day (* see notes below) - the knowledge about the best time of day to come and go seems to be passed from person to person based on experience.
 Why not get some data?